Navigation

 Here are some things you can do yourself to treat shin splints.

-• Stop doing the activity that caused your shin splints and rest for at least two to six weeks.
-Instead, do other activities that don’t put strain on your legs.
-This may include swimming or cycling.
+• Stop doing the activity that caused your shin splints and rest for several weeks.
+Instead, do other activities that put less strain on your legs, such as swimming or cycling.

-• If you need pain relief, you can take over-the-counter painkillers, such as paracetamol or ibuprofen.
+• If you need shin pain relief, you can take over-the-counter painkillers, such as ibuprofen or aspirin.
 Always read the patient information that comes with your medicine.

 • Gently stretch your calf muscles.
-Stand with both feet on a step, with your heels off the edge.
+One example of an exercise is to stand with both feet on a step, with your heels off the edge.
 Raise yourself up on the balls of your feet.
 Then slowly lower your heels to below the level of the step.
 Return to your starting position.
-Do this in three sets of 25 repeats, every other day.
-If you do this with straight knees then bent knees, this will target the main calf muscles.
+Repeat this 10 times, rest briefly then do another 10 (three sets in total), every day.

 • Shock-absorbing insoles for your shoes may help to cushion your feet when you run.
 Specialist running shops can give you advice and information about your sports shoes.

-• You can start exercising again when you have been pain free for at least two weeks.
+• Start exercising again when you have been pain-free for at least two weeks.
 Start slowly and build up gradually.
 If you get shin splints again, stop the activity.
-Rest for a few days before starting the exercise at a lower level of intensity.
+Rest for a day or two before starting the exercise at a lower level of intensity.

 • Run on a soft surface such as grass or a treadmill, rather than on hard roads.

-It’s important to pay attention to your body.
-So find a level of exercise that it can tolerate.
-Slowly build on that, while allowing your shin enough time to heal.
+It’s important to listen to your body – find a level of exercise that you can tolerate.
+Slowly build on that, while you allow your shin enough time to heal.

 Treatment of shin splints

 Shin splints can usually be treated at home.
-But see your physiotherapist or GP if the pain is very bad or isn’t getting better.
+But see your physiotherapist or GP if the shin pain is very bad or isn’t getting better.
+The main shin splints treatments are physiotherapy and shoe inserts.

 Physiotherapy

-If you see a physiotherapist, they’ll agree with you a plan for treating your shin splints.
-This will include exercises to stretch and strengthen the muscles of your lower leg and reduce the stress on the bones.
-They may also encourage you to eat a healthy diet and get enough sleep to help your bones recover.
+If you see a physiotherapist, they’ll create a plan to treat your shin splints.
+This will include shin splint exercises to stretch and strengthen the muscles of your lower leg and reduce the stress on the bones.

-A physiotherapist can show you the best way to increase your level of activity once the pain has gone.
-They may also help you improve the way you walk or run.
-This can help you to avoid shin splints coming back.
+A physiotherapist can show you the best way to increase your level of activity once the shin pain has gone.
+They may also help you improve the way you walk or run, which can help to prevent shin splints coming back.

 Shoe inserts (orthotics)